netease-im/camellia/docs/redis-proxy/redis-proxy.md

 XACK,XADD,XCLAIM,XDEL,XLEN,XPENDING,XRANGE,XREVRANGE,XTRIM,XGROUP,XINFO,
 ```

-* Restrictive Support
+* Restrictive Supported
-support only when all the keys in these command route to same redis-serve or same redis-cluster slot
+support only when all the keys in these command route to same redis-server or same redis-cluster slot
 ```
 ##DataBase
 RENAME,RENAMENX,